One Hundred Fifteenth Congress of the United States of America

-An Act to require the Director of the National Background Investigations Bureau to submit a report on the backlog of personnel security clearance investigations, and for other purposes., do pass with the following
+To require the Director of the National Background Investigations Bureau to submit a report on the backlog of personnel security clearance investigations, and for other purposes.

 This Act may be cited as the